How to walk upright and stop living in a cave

 Carbon dioxide

 Carbon MON-oxide is the deadly one you probably already have a monitor for in your house.
-Carbon DI-oxide is the feeble cousin of carbon monoxide, but it still has a negative effect on human health: high (but common) levels impairs our ability to think.
+Carbon DI-oxide is the feeble cousin of carbon monoxide, but it still has a negative effect on human health: high (but common) i 1,000 ppm or higher levels impairs our ability to think.
 Just what you don’t want in an office.
 High levels may also have a negative long-term impact in other areas of our health.

-Several studies have shown significant (temporary) cognitive impairments due to carbon dioxide levels over 1,000 ppm, but such levels are common in poorly ventilated shared spaces.
+Several studies have shown significant (temporary) cognitive impairments due to carbon dioxide levels over 1,000 ppm, but such levels are common i I recently bought a carbon dioxide meter and found such levels in my home. in poorly ventilated shared spaces.
 Fortunately, the solution is simple: open a window.
 Unfortunately, this doesn’t work when it’s raining, or when it’s too hot outside, or when it’s too cold outside… In particular, I have to contend with Canadian winters, which means opening the window is a valid strategy for a minority of the year unless I buy an expensive heat recovery ventilator.
 I don’t have a good solution for mitigating carbon dioxide buildup in the winter.
 Let me know if you do.

 And, by the way, plants won’t work.
 They won’t suck up nearly enough carbon dioxide.
 You would need hundreds of plants per person, or roughly a dozen full-size trees per person, to offset the carbon dioxide exhaled by humans in a room.